Okerew/Neural-Web/README.md

 ### Example

-Example of the training can be seen in the neural_web.m file in int main
+Example of the training can be seen in the MacOS/neural_web.m file in int main or if you are not familiar with metal 86\64/neural_web64CPU.c

 ## Needed information
 Note if you modify max_neurons in the example you have to also modify the input_size to be at max greater than the number of max_neurons by 1 or just lesser than the number of max_neurons or it will have an out of bounds error